POSH

 Why this page matters

-Parents often think grooming starts with something clearly sexual or clearly dangerous.
+Parents often think grooming starts with something clearly sexual, threatening, or dangerous.

-In reality, grooming often starts with behaviour that feels kind, supportive, or harmless.
+In reality, grooming often starts with behaviour that feels kind, supportive, helpful, flattering, or harmless.

-The earlier you recognise the pattern, the easier it is to interrupt before it becomes much harder to stop.
+The earlier you recognise the pattern, the easier it is to interrupt before the child feels trapped, loyal, ashamed, or afraid.

 Which situation fits best right now?